 - Any country with at least one border of all season ports to a vast expanse of sea would be a prime green hydrogen harvesting candidate but in particular, a country with two coast lines (e.g., Pacific and Atlantic) with all season port access would be an ideal candidate to be the world leader in “green” hydrogen production and distribution and for building and servicing hydrogen harvesting sailing vessels (ships).

-- m) The energy harvesting is the dense medium, small ship screw (propeller).
+- The energy harvesting is the dense medium, small ship screw (propeller).
 Unlike large sturcturally unstable propeller wind turbines, where structure mass increases faster with height, rotating mass, and power rating, sailing ships mass scales linearly with power rating.
 Also, with the novel circuit and control technology of SYNCHRO-SYM, which is without the pre-assembled requirements of RE-PM electric generator system, a direct drive electric generator can be modularly stacked lengthwise for a lighter, smaller diameter, lower speed, safer maintenance, and lower copper loss generator system.

-Today’s proposed so-called far offshore sea barges as renewable energy harvesting farms need a deep ocean anchoring substructure means, a deepsea electrical distribution system, and a deep ocean capable maintenance and repair means, which still limits their viability to shallow water locations.
+Today’s proposed so-called far offshore sea barges as renewable energy harvesting farms need a deep ocean anchoring substructure means, a fixed deep ocean electrical distribution system, and a deep ocean capable maintenance and repair means, which still limits their viability to shallow water locations.
 Also, a limited set of globally located, very expensive, very special, and very large ocean-going cranes are being developed for the sole purpose of installing and servicing the anchored super large offshore wind turbine barge, such as the nacelle (combined with generator) or blades, which must be lifted hundreds of feet while weighing hundreds of tons, respectively, that is a formidable feat itself without the far offshore instability of ocean currents, waves, and wind.
 The expected down time for retaining the service of these specialized ocean going cranes, which are globally situated with formidable supply and demand constraints, for repeated maintenance procedures would be dauting in itself without considering the safety issues of servicing large heavy components at sea, particularly the safety issues of servicing rare earth permanent magnet (RE-PM) direct drive electric generator components, which is the very reason RE-PM electric generator systems must be fully integrated at the factory and shipped as a fully integrated unit within the nacelle.
 These formidable issues are already driving research into light weight wind components for large wind turbines, as only provided by the componentized, lightweight, RE-PM free, and safe generator technology of SYNCHRO-SYM.

 All of the necessary technology for implementing viable hydrogen harvesting wind vessel infrastructure, such as SYNCHRO-SYM motor and generator systems, streamlined hulls, including hydrofoils and multiple hull configurations, hydrogen-oxygen electrolysis, hydrogen-oxygen storage, hydrogen-oxygen distribution, soft and rigid sails, ship propeller propulsion and generation, service tanker POD mating and jettison, and electric propulsion motor and generator systems have been extensively studied, simulated, prototyped, or produced.
-However, the electric generator system component of virtually all large wind turbine systems is the rare-earth permanent magnet (RE-PM) electric generator system variety, because in accordance with common knowledge, RE-PM electric motor-generator systems are seemingly smaller, lighter, brushless, and more efficient but without considering their serious problems: 1) there is not enough affordable and global mineable amounts of material (predominant amount consumed by RE-PM motor-generators) to fulfill the expected need, particularly with the expected application of large off-shore wind farms and electric transportation, 2) RE-PM materials ae volatilely cartel and cost controlled by a world adversary, the Chinese Communist Party (CCP), seeking world dominance without regard to the human suffering or environmental consequences of RE-PM production, which has held back RE-PM supplies in the past for political reasons, and as a result, has insidiously become the keeper of virtually all electric motor innovation and manufacture.
+However, the electric generator system component of virtually all large wind turbine systems is the rare-earth permanent magnet (RE-PM) electric generator system variety, because in accordance with conventional wisdom, RE-PM electric motor-generator systems are seemingly smaller, lighter, brushless, and more efficient but without considering their serious problems: 1) there is not enough affordable and global mineable amounts of material (predominant amount consumed by RE-PM motor-generators) to fulfill the expected need, particularly with the expected application of large off-shore wind farms and electric transportation, 2) RE-PM materials are volatilely cartel and cost controlled by a global adversary seeking world dominance without regard to the human suffering or environmental consequences of RE-PM production, which has held back RE-PM supplies in the past for political reasons, and as a result, has insidiously become the keeper of virtually all electric motor innovation and manufacture.
 Without RE-PMs, the simulated, verified, and prototyped SYNCHRO-SYM is fortunately the only viable alternative to RE-PM electric machine systems with nearly half the cost, twice the effective efficiency (e.g., half the loss), twice the power density, and octuple the peak torque potential.
-Also, as the only 3D printer of high-performance electric motors and generators, MOTORPRINTER will democratize the manufacture of all axial-flux electric motor-generator systems, including better axial-flux electric generators for conventional far offshore, anchored, large wind turbine barges, without at least the CCP advantage of unrestricted forced labor, environmentally devastating mining of RE-PM materials, etc.
+Also, as the only 3D printer of high-performance electric motors and generators, MOTORPRINTER will democratize the manufacture of all axial-flux electric motor-generator systems, including better axial-flux electric generators for conventional far offshore, anchored, large wind turbine barges, without at least the global adversary’s advantage of unrestricted forced labor, environmentally devastating mining of RE-PM materials, etc.